ebanx/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx/readme.txt

 * Set a maximum number of installments
 * Select an expiration date for cash payments
 * Allow customers to save their credit card information
+* Set individual interest rates for each credit card instalment plan
 * Create orders & request refunds directly in WooCommerce
 * Accept Local Currencies, USD and EUR based on your WooCommerce Currency Options, to be processed by EBANX